-This “love in a jar” is going to be enjoyed by a very special young man.
-A man who takes the time to appreciate the moments of each and every day while planning for the future.
-This is a man whom I admire and respect, who lives generously and victoriously … a man who still enjoys his mama’s cooking.
+This particular pot simmering on the stove today is more than mere vegetables and broth.
+It is a vessel full of good memories that will nourish the soul as much as it will fuel the body … and it’s going on a road trip.
+This “love in a jar“ is going to be enjoyed by a very special young man.
+A man who is strong in his convictions, kind and compassionate and takes the time to appreciate the moments of each and every day.
+This is a man whom I admire and respect, who lives generously and victoriously … a man who still enjoys his mamma’s cooking!

 Ingredients: